Get

 1. Choose Cat Food for Weight Loss

-Choosing the right food for cat weight loss is instrumental to success, and this is where your veterinarian will come in significantly.
+Choosing the right food for cat weight loss is instrumental to success, and this is where the veterinarian will come in significantly.
 In theory, the fewer calories taken in and the more calories burned equates to weight loss, but for cats, it’s not that easy.

 If a cat does not eat for a few consecutive days, the cat is at risk of a life-threatening condition called hepatic lipidosis, also known as fatty liver syndrome.
 Rapidly changing the diet may lead to your cat not eating, so it’s important to do this gradually, which we will discuss later.
 In addition, calories should not be immediately drastically reduced.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 2. Aim for Slow Weight Loss